Pandemic interrupts Nigeria’s housing boom

 “The [property] vacancy rate is as high as 30 percent in Yobe, Adamawa, Borno, Katsina and Kano,” according to online newspaper BusinessDay.

-Since 2009, the insurgency has killed more than 15,000 people and forced around 2 million people from their homes.
-Though the government has already retaken most areas held by the group, including its stronghold Camp Zero in Sambisa forest, violent encounters and suicide bombings have actually increased recently.
-In fact, an estimated 4.4 million people in northeast Nigeria are currently in need of food assistance, medical care, and shelter, according to Ertharin Cousin, the executive director of World Food Programme (WFP).
+Though the government has retaken most areas held by the group, including its stronghold Camp Zero in Sambisa forest, violent encounters and suicide bombings have actually increased.
+An estimated 4.4 million people in northeast Nigeria are in need of food assistance, medical care, and shelter, according to Ertharin Cousin, the executive director of World Food Programme (WFP).

 Efforts to spur housing sector

-Nigeria´s property market, especially the Lagos market, has been improving in terms of transparency and ease of doing business, accoring to Jones Lang LaSalle´s Global Real Estate Transparency Index, In 2018, Nigeria ranked 67th among 100 markets, up 16 notches from 83rd in 2016.
+Nigeria’s property market, especially the Lagos market, has been improving in terms of transparency and ease of doing business, according to Jones Lang LaSalle’s Global Real Estate Transparency Index.
+In 2020, Nigeria ranked 68th among the 99 markets, up 15 notches from 83rd in 2016.

-In 2012, then President Goodluck Jonathan convened a Roundtable on the Housing Sector which brought together key stakeholders.
-The Nigeria Mortgage Re-finance Company (NMRC) is the outcome.
+In 2012, then President Goodluck Jonathan convened a Roundtable on the Housing Sector, and the Nigeria Mortgage Refinance Company (NMRC) was the outcome.

-In May 2019, Nigerian President Muhammadu Buhari signed an ambitious budget into law, amounting to NGN 8.92 trillion (US$ 24.81 billion), in an effort to boost the economy and increase its expenditure on security to help the government combat rising militancy and kidnapping across the country.
+To alleviate the situation, the government approved a stimulus package worth NGN 2.3 trillion (US$ 6 billion) in June 2020 to support the most vulnerable sectors adversely impacted by the coronavirus outbreak.
+Earlier, Nigerian President Muhammadu Buhari signed an ambitious budget into law, amounting to a record NGN 10.8 trillion (US$ 28.2 billion), in an effort to boost the economy and increase its expenditure on security to help the government combat rising militancy and kidnapping across the country.

 Buhari won a second term in the February 2019 elections, defeating his pro-business rival Atiku Abubakar who had pushed for privatizations and a shift towards a free-floating exchange rate regime.